What is Bridge Housing?

 What other forms do I need?

 All applicants must have a letter of referral/recommendation from a case manager of the referring agency on agency letterhead.
 Follow this link for a referral/recommendation template.
+Click here to view the HEARTH Act definition of homelessness.

 All Bridge Housing Applicants must present a discharge summary on the referring agency’s letterhead to the property manager when the lease is signed.
 Bridge Housing Discharge Summary